Hannah Locklear | February 24, 2025

 But that's not the end.
 The court will schedule a new trial for the original lawsuit.

 Sometimes it happens immediately after the hearing, so come armed with as much proof as possible.
 For example, a doctor's note could explain why you couldn't go to the original trial.
-Or, a debt validation letter can give the court the most accurate information.
+Or, a debt validation can give the court the most accurate information regarding a debt claim.

 This time, you get to defend yourself.
 That's the whole point of making a motion to vacate judgment.
 Bring everything you can to convince the court to rule in your favor.